natashabag/PythonProject/README.md

-#### Heading4 My first Python Project
+#### My first Python Project

+This goal of this project is to practice test automation with Selenium Webdriver

-Udemy Course: Selenium WebDriver: Selenium Automation Testing with Python
+👩🏻‍💻 Udemy Course: Selenium WebDriver: Selenium Automation Testing with Python